Retour vers le haut

 There are several techniques for detecting the bacteria:

-• Fibroscopy (or gastroscopy) allows for the inspection of the lining of the stomach, to take samples (biopsies) to analyse them, and detect the bacteria or possible uclerative or pre-cancerous lesions that could have been caused by bacteria.
+• Fibroscopy, also known as gastroscopy, is a diagnostic procedure that allows for the visual inspection of the lining of the stomach.
+It can be used to obtain samples (biopsies) for subsequent analysis and detection of bacteria or potential ulcerative or precancerous lesions.
+These lesions could have been caused by bacteria.

-• A stool analysis is used to detect the bacteria (antigen test) by using immuno-enzymatic techniques.
+• A stool analysis is used to detect the bacteria by using immuno-enzymatic techniques.

 • Breath test consists of blowing into tubes and swallowing a solution that interacts with the bacteria.
 These tubes are then analysed to detect the presence of the bacteria.